mviereck/x11docker/README.md

 ### Clipboard
 Clipboard sharing is possible with option `-c, --clipboard [=ARG]`.
  - Optional arguments `superv` and `altv` only provide host clipboard content to container if keys `[SUPER][v]` or `[ALT][v]` are pressed.
- - Optional argument `oneway` only transfers clipboard content from container to host.
+ - Optional arguments `c2h` and `h2c` only transfers clipboard content from container to host or vice versa.
+ - Support of Wayland and X11 clipboards.
+Wayland windows might flicker due to focus issues with Wayland clipboard checks.

 ### Sound
 Sound is possible with options `--pipewire`, `--pulseaudio` and `--alsa`.